s-akinfiev/Learn2code/README.md

 I've just remembered.
 Add a title at the beginning of the file: "A Quick Summary Of the History of the Vim Editor."
 Record this change in the log as well.

 ***== Quest 1 received.
 Complement the src/history_of_vim.txt file with latest data on Vim, using Vim.
-Add information on both changes to the log: src/files. log–in the following format: path to the file–file size–date and time–SHA-sum of the file–SHA calculation algorithm. ==***
+Add information on both changes to the log: src/files. log–in the following format: path to the file – file size in bytes – date and time – SHA-sum of the file – SHA calculation algorithm. ==***

 ***LOADING...***